-24. Given IARC's significant interest both in cancer registration and in biobanking and the implications this policy may have on IARC activities, the IEC discussed the World Medical Association's draft policy document providing principles for the ethical use of data in health databases and of human biological material in biobanks as well as the EU legislation for data sharing/protection for registry-based research.
+24. Given IARC's significant interest both in cancer registration and in biobanking, the IEC discussed the World Medical Association's draft policy document providing principles for the ethical use of data in health databases and of human biological material in biobanks as well as the EU legislation for data sharing/protection for registry-based research, and the implications these policies may have on IARC activities.

-IARC Ethics Advisory Group (EAV)
+IARC Ethics Advisory Group (EAG)

-- 25. The IARC Ethics Advisory Group (EAV) is a small group of international bioethics experts, established to provide specialist expertise to the IEC to help resolve complex ethical issues.
-The members are as follows: - Professor Sheila McLean, Emeritus Professor of Law and Ethics in Medicine, University of Glasgow; - Professor Michael Parker, Professor of Bioethics and Director, The Ethox Centre, University of Oxford; - Dr Rodolfo Saracci, Senior Visiting Scientist at IARC and former Chair of the IARC Ethics Review Committee (1982-2005). - 26.
-The EAV was not consulted by the IEC in 2015.
-The EAV was consulted in 2016 to consider the draft document on incidental findings (see point 12), to provide advice in an area in which ethical standards are still not well defined.
+25. The IARC Ethics Advisory Group (EAG) is a small group of international bioethics experts, established to provide specialist expertise to the IEC to help resolve complex ethical issues.
+The members are as follows:

+- Professor Sheila McLean, Emeritus Professor of Law and Ethics in Medicine, University of Glasgow; - Professor Michael Parker, Professor of Bioethics and Director, The Ethox Centre, University of Oxford; - Dr Rodolfo Saracci, Senior Visiting Scientist at IARC and former Chair of the IARC Ethics Review Committee (1982-2005).

+26. The EAG was not consulted by the IEC in 2015.
+The EAG was consulted in 2016 to consider the draft document on incidental findings (see paragraph 12), to provide advice in an area in which ethical standards are still not well defined.